-Version 1.
-December 2015.
-This information is for the use of entities and individuals that are certified to serve as agents, brokers, or webbroker entities in a Federally-facilitated Marketplace or a State Partnership Marketplace.
+Version 2.
+December 2016.
+This information is for the use of entities and individuals that are certified to serve as agents, brokers, or Prebe i broker entities in a Federally-facilitated Marketplace or a State Partnership Marketplace.

 Welcome to the Agent and Broker Roadmap to Resources!